contao/docs/docs/manual/guides/svg.en.md

 </div>
 ```

-With different "[image size](/de/artikelverwaltung/inhaltselemente/#bild)" settings we get the following representation(s) via the "`img`" HTML element:
+With different "[image size](/en/article-management/content-elements/#image)" settings we get the following
+representation(s) via the "`img`" HTML element:

 ![SVG Contao Brand 40px](/de/guides/images/de/svg/contao-gray.svg?width=40px)![SVG Contao Brand 60px](/de/guides/images/de/svg/contao-gray.svg?width=60px)![SVG Contao Brand 80px](/de/guides/images/de/svg/contao-gray.svg?width=80px)![SVG Contao Brand 100px](/de/guides/images/de/svg/contao-gray.svg?width=100px)

 ## The "inline" alternative

 The integration of SVG files using the HTML element "`img`" is a variant.
-More options are available if you use the SVG file "`inline`".
+More options are available if you use
+the SVG file "`inline`".
 The content of the SVG file "`<svg>...</svg>`" is directly stored in the HTML source code.
 In this form you can then influence the presentation with CSS information.

-For implementation we use a [template](/de/layout/templates) together with theInsert-Tag `{{file::*}}`.
-Create a new template "mysvgicon.html5" in the directory "mysvgfolder" below the directory "Templates" and copy the completeSVG code into the template file.
+For implementation we use a [template](/en/layout/templates/) together with the Insert-Tag `{{file::*}}`.
+Create a new template "mysvgicon.html5" in the directory "mysvgfolder" below the directory "Templates" and copy
+the complete SVG code into the template file.

-Then you can embed the file in a [content element](/de/artikelverwaltung/inhaltselemente/) using the insert `{{file::/mysvgfolder/mysvgicon.html5}}`tag and control it with CSS information.
-The output when used within the content element of type "Text" (shortened):
+Then you can embed the file in a [content element](/en/article-management/content-elements/) using the
+insert `{{file::/mysvgfolder/mysvgicon.html5}}` tag and control it with CSS information.
+The output when used
+within the content element of type "Text" (shortened):

 ```html
 <div class="ce_text first block">